allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 #### Custom Parameter Groups

-Custom parameter groups show parameter dictionaries if the parameters were connected to the Task, using the `Task.connect` method, with a `name` argument provided.
+Custom parameter groups show parameter dictionaries if the parameters were connected to the Task, using the [`Task.connect()`](../references/sdk/task.md#connect) with a `name` argument provided. `General` is the default section if a name is not provided.

 ![Custom parameters group](../img/webapp_tracking_25.png)